Dr Alessandro D’Arma

 Before pursuing an academic career, Alessandro had worked as a media industry analyst and contributed to numerous consultancy reports.

-Alessandro has significant experience of doctoral supervision and welcomes enquiries from prospective PhD students about supervising research projects in his fields of interest (communication policy, media and politics, and media industry studies).
+Alessandro welcomes inquiries from prospective PhD students about supervising research projects in his fields of interest, including but not limited to communication policy, media and politics, and media industry studies.